anar/reporter/README.md

-# Spam Reporting
+# VueJS + NoSQL + Jetty + Jersey
-My approach to a challenge about creating a simple (coding less than 3 hours), standalone web application for spam protection team.
-It uses embedded in-memory NoSQL database, embedded Jetty server, Jersey and Vuejs.
+My approach to a challenge about creating a very simple (coding less than 3 hours), standalone web application for spam protection team.
+It showcases embedded NoSQL database, embedded Jetty server, Jersey REST and VueJS.

 ## Building & Running